CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 * Danny Spitzberg
 * [If you attended and would like to be added to this list contact Noah Thorp]

-This session transcript is licensed under the Creative Commons [CC-BY 2.0 license](https://creativecommons.org/licenses/by/2.0).
+This chapter file is licensed under the Creative Commons [CC-BY 2.0 license](https://creativecommons.org/licenses/by/2.0).